ara4n/state-experiments/README.md

   * walks synapse's SG tables for a given room_id, turning them into a new temporal table called `state`, which tracks in which SG ID each event_id got added and removed from the current state set.
   * the resulting temporal table is 8436 rows (from 79690 state group state rows, and across 7376 state groups, max room state of 465 state events, for #nvi)
 * compress_memoised.py
   * does the same, but shifts most of the processing from SQL to Python and collapses the results of the recursive SGS queries, speeding things up ~100x and saving RAM.  #nvi goes from 30s to 500ms or so, and 6MB of RAM.
-Can handle big tables like Matrix HQ (150GB) in an hour or so.
+Can handle big tables like Matrix HQ (150GB of state group state; roughly 1B rows, 410K SGs, max state 133K events) in an hour or so.
   * However, the algorithm proves not to do well in the face of unstable state, especially when Synapse flipflops storing different SGs in the event of races of lots of state traffic and/or state resets.
-This means Matrix HQ only compresses down to 8GB; it should be much better.
+This means Matrix HQ only compresses down to 8GB and 77,367,633 rows; it should be much better.
 * compress_dag_ordered.py
   * tries to improve compression by ordering the SGs not by ID, but topologically by Kahn (and then by ID, given the DAG is split into ~100 SG chunks).
   * The optimisation doesn't seem to buy much; down to 8214 rows for #nvi - Kahn doesn't consider similarity, after all.
   * For one thing, all the ~100 item chunks don't get ordered with respect to each other, other than chronologically (which they already are)
 * compress_minhash.py
-  * calculates minhashes & LSH bands for each SG, to visualise when SGs are flipflopping
+  * calculates minhashes & LSH bands for each SG, to visualise when SGs are flipflopping. obsoleted by calc_minhash.py below.
 * colorize.py
   * helps visualise LSH bands by colourcoding them on a 24-bit capable terminal
 * calc_minhash.py